For Health Care Workers

 No stigma, judgement or barriers

-Made by, and for, healthcare workers and first responders
+Made by, and for, healthcare workers, military veterans and first responders

 Identity is anonymous.
 Conversations are confidential.
 Personal data is protected